-The college appeared to have robust administrative systems for maintaining student records.
+There appeared to be robust administrative system for maintaining student records.

 A list of strengths, e.g. examples of good practices, achievements, innovative solutions etc.

 Small class sizes.

 A list of problem areas to be dealt with, followed by or linked to the recommendations of how to improve the situation.